Thornton, Idaho: Location

 Thornton lies approximately 7 mi south of Rexburg, Idaho and is bordered on the south by the Lorenzo Bridge, which crosses over the South Fork of the Snake River.
 Visible in the near west horizon are the Menan Buttes.
 Thornton lies on the Oregon Short Line Railroad and was built around what is now a remnant of U.S. Highway 191.
 This short segment of the original highway terminates within Thornton, at an old cement bridge.
 Since its original establishment, Thornton has been bisected by the construction of US Highway 20.
-The larger portion lies south of the highway- the northern portion has been nearly completely eliminated by the construction of the highway.
+The larger portion lies south of the highway- the northern portion has been nearly eliminated by the construction of the highway.
 The Archer-Lyman highway begins to the north and east of Thornton and meanders south and then east towards Ririe, Idaho.

 The old brick Thornton Hotel is no longer in operation and has been abandoned due to disrepair.